rrdkent/mgt656-football-tdd-example/README.md

 * The ticket booth has 1,000 seats available at first, 500 of which are in section A and 500 of which are in section B.
 * Tickets in section A have a much better view and cost $50.
 Tickets in section B are $30.
 * Yale College students get a 50% discount on all ticket purchases.
+* The ticket booth will not fulfilled ticket orders if they cannot be fulfilled in full.
+* Students can only order one kind of ticket at a time.
-* SOM has reserved a block of 100 B seats for its students that are available at a 50% discount.
+* (**stretch**) SOM has reserved a block of 100 B seats for its students that are available at a 50% discount.
 But, once they're gone, they're gone.
 These tickets cannot be purchased by anybody except SOM students.
-* The ticket booth will not fulfull ticket orders if they cannot be fulfulled in full.
-* Students can only order one kind of ticket at a time.

 ## Your task

+We'll be working with some code for this assignment.
+You're welcome to use a new node.js project on cloud9, or work locally on your machine if you prefer.

 You're going to be altering `football.js` to reflect the requirements articulated above.
-There is a function in that code
+There is a function in that code called `placeTicketOrder` which is called on each order, and updates the ticket booth's availability.

+There are some tests to get you started.
+You will want to add more in the file `./tests/footballTests.js` to ensure you satisfy the constraints.

+When you think you're ready, a TA will help you check your solution.

 ## Caveats